rasbt/python_reference/README.md

 - [The Hitchhiker’s Guide to Python](http://docs.python-guide.org/en/latest/) - a free best-practice handbook for both novices and experts

 - [Think Python - How to Think Like a Computer Scientist](http://www.greenteapress.com/thinkpython/) - an introduction for beginners starting with basic concepts of programming

+- [Real Python](http://www.realpython.com/) - learn Python programming and web development with Python through hands-on, interesting examples that are useful and fun!

 **// My favorite Python projects and packages**